 Laying low is not only defined by just sitting down all day but instead, it's depicted by sleeping more often than usual.
 If your dog spends more time asleep than awake, this might also be indicative of depression in dogs.
 Sleeping habits and activity levels are almost always affected by depression.

 When dogs sleep more frequently and move around less often, their appetites tend to fade away, leading them to eat far less than they used to.
 If your dog is showing signs of reduced appetite, you might also come to realize that your dog eats far less food, resulting in rapid weight loss as a side effect of dog depression.

 At the same time, not every dog exhibits a decrease in overall food consumption when depression enters the picture.
-Just like a high percentage of people with depression, depressed dogs might experience an uptick in their appetite, resulting in weight gain.
-The point to take home is the fact that if your dog suddenly gains weight or has severe weight loss these are both signs of dogs with depression.
+Just like a high percentage of people with depression, a depressed dog might experience an uptick in their appetite, resulting in weight gain.
+The point to take home is the fact that if your dog suddenly gains weight or has severe weight loss these are both signs of dogs with depression and/or mood disorders.

 Anxiety is another side effect of depression.
-Sometimes, the separation anxiety coincides with the addition of another pet in your household.
-It doesn't always stem from inviting another pet into your life.
-Still, sometimes, another pet will cause your dog to feel left out or less important, leading to depressed moods and more isolation-oriented behavior.
+Sometimes, the separation anxiety coincides with the addition of another new pet in your household.
+It doesn't always stem from inviting another pet into your life but still, sometimes, another pet will cause your dog to feel left out or less important, leading to chronic stress and more isolation-oriented behavior.

 What Should I Do If My Dog is Depressed?